 Regardless of where you rank on the sexual scales of horny and curious, anal sex can be scary the first time around.
 Unlike a vagina that self-lubricates from arousal and foreplay, the anus needs manual preparation.

 Does that mean you just relax and go for it when you feel ready?
 Hmm, not so fast.
-At Jack and Jill, we recommend using anal training toys to ensure you’re completely comfortable before switching to a dildo or his dick.
+At Jack and Jill, we recommend using anal training toys to ensure you’re completely comfortable before switching to a dildo or a penis.

 Allow us to explain a few things about anal sex.